 Normal Hours of Operation

-This is our new site as of Aug 25, 2020.
+This is our new site.
 It will help us to serve you better.
-PLEASE NOTE WE ARE IN THE PROCESS OF PUTTING VANCOUVER ISLAND PRICES IN OUR NEW CATALOG.

 Vancouver Island Pottery has the biggest selection of pottery materials and supplies.
 Clays, raw materials, tools, wheels, kilns, slabrollers, books & much more.

 We strive to give our customers great customer service, while shopping in the store or by phone.
 Our staff knows our product and equipment, and can help you with your selections.

 The glaze is G1214Z1 cone 6 base calcium matte on Plainsman M390 fired at cone 6 using the PLC6DS schedule.
 5% titanium dioxide has been added.
 Titanium can create reactive glazes, like rutile, with no other colorants added.
 This effect also works well on matte surfaces, but the glaze needs good melt fluidity (that is good because functional mattes melt well).
 Calcium mattes host crystallization and work particularly well.
 Because titanium dioxide does not contain iron oxide lighter colors and better blues are possible compared to rutile (iron is still needed by it is coming from the body here).
 Like rutile, the effects are dependent on the cooling rate of the firing, slower cools produce more reactivity.
 Even application without drips is important (mixing as a thixotropic dipping glaze is best).
 This appearance also depends on using dark burning body or engobe.

 Ravencrag Slip vs Alberta Slip floating blues at cone 6 oxidation